Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Empirical Application

-The analyses in \cite{cai2015social} also suggest that while farmers are inﬂuenced by their friends who attended the first round intensive sessions, they are not affected by friends who attended the first round simple sessions.
-Finally, they also show that people are less inﬂuenced by their friends when they have direct (same) education about the insurance products (i.e., information from first-round units in the intensive session does not affect the purchasing decision of second-round units in the intensive session).
+The dataset includes detailed social network information at the household level, as well as a range of pre-treatment covariates, including age, gender, rice cultivation area, risk aversion score, and the fraction of household income derived from rice production.
+The outcome of interest is binary, indicating whether the household purchased the insurance policy or not.
+The resulting social network is sparse because households could nominate up to five friends.

-To demonstrate the proposed testing procedures in our paper, we focus on three large villages - Dukou, Yazhou, and Yongfeng - with 502 households.
-This is the same sub-sample used in \cite{wang2023b}.
-Note we are able to focus on a subset of villages and their network because of the clustered nature of the network as in display in Figure \ref{Network plot}.
+In each village, the experimental design consisted of two rounds of information sessions introducing the insurance product.
+During each round, two sessions were conducted \textit{simultaneously}: one providing basic information (\textit{the simple session}) and the other offering more detailed information (\textit{the intensive session}).
+The second round of sessions was administered three days after the first.
+This delay was sufficiently long to allow participants to share information with their direct friends but not enough to fully diffuse shared information throughout the broader network via friends-of-friends; see \citet{cai2015social}.
+Consequently, Assumption \ref{direct neighbors} is plausibly satisfied.

-A specification test of the interference structure in \cite{hoshino2023randomization} suggests that the correct network exposure mapping for this data set is $\pi_i(\mathbf{T}):= \mathbbm{I}(\sum_{j=1}^NT_jD_jA_{ij}/ \sum_{j=1}^ND_jA_{ij}\geq 0).$ The treatment indicator variable $T$ is one if a household attended the intensive session and zero otherwise.
-Similarly, $D$ is a binary variable which is one if a household attended the first round session and zero otherwise.
-To test the null hypothesis $H_0^{X,\Pi}$, we use a balanced pretreatment variable \textit{insurance\_repay} which is also binary (equals 1 if a household has received a payout from other insurance before and zero otherwise).
+To illustrate the proposed \textit{CRI-CI} testing procedure, we restrict attention to three of the largest villages in the study---Dukou, Yazhou, and Yongfeng---comprising 502 households.
+Because the overall social network is clustered, we can analyze a subset of villages and their corresponding sub-networks in isolation.

-Although the original randomization was stratified using two pretreatment variables, to ensure that we have sufficient units in each stratum in our subsample, we construct the strata using only one of those variables, household size.
+A specification test of the interference structure by \citet{hoshino2023randomization} suggests that the correct network exposure mapping for this dataset is a threshold function of the number of neighbors who attended the first-round intensive sessions.
+This is formally defined as $ \pi_i(\mathbf{T}):= \mathbbm{I}(\sum_{j=1}^NT_jP_jA_{ij}/ \sum_{j=1}^NP_jA_{ij}\geq 0), $ where for $j\in [N],$ $T_j$ and $P_j$ are the treatment indicators: $T_j = 1$ if household $j$ attended the intensive session (and zero otherwise), and $P_j = 1$ if household $j$ attended the first-round sessions (and zero otherwise).\footnote{We do not account for selection in the test, as post-selection inference is beyond the scope of this paper.}